-The Group's Audit and Risk Committee ("ARC") is chaired by the lead independent non-executive director and consists of a further two independent non-executive directors.
+The Group's Audit and Risk Committee ("ARC") is chaired by the lead independent non-executive director and consists of two other independent non-executive directors.
 The ARC meets four times a year, as well as on an ad hoc basis if required.